-The objective of this Appendix 2 to the Generator Interconnection Procedures (GIP) is to implement the requirements for interconnecting to the CAISO Controlled Grid those Generating Facilities assigned to the LGIP Transition Cluster.
-All Interconnection Requests assigned to the LGIP Transition Cluster shall be deemed to have been assigned to a Queue Cluster Window for purposes of GIP Section 1.1 and therefore all provisions of the GIP apply to Generating Facilities included in the LGIP Transition Cluster, except as set forth herein.
+The objective of this Appendix 2 to the Generator Interconnection Procedures () is to implement the requirements for interconnecting to the CAISO Controlled Grid those Generating Facilities assigned to the L Transition Cluster.
+All Interconnection Requests assigned to the L Transition Cluster shall be deemed to have been assigned to a Queue Cluster Window for purposes of Section 1.1 and therefore all provisions of the apply to Generating Facilities included in the L Transition Cluster, except as set forth herein.

 1.2 Definitions